dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-sso-saml-2.0.md

 After creating the Google application, follow the instructions in the [dbt Cloud Setup](#dbt-cloud-setup)

-## Microsoft Entra ID (formerly Azure AD) integration
+## Microsoft Entra ID (formerly Entra ID) integration

-If you're using Microsoft Entra ID (formerly Azure AD), the instructions below will help you configure it as your identity provider.
+If you're using Microsoft Entra ID (formerly Entra ID), the instructions below will help you configure it as your identity provider.

 ### Create a Microsoft Entra ID Enterprise application